jrhun/TeensyEngine/README.md

 ## Hardware
 Some photos of the completed project can be found [here](buildLog/README.md).
-I made a custom circuit board for connecting everything up along with a daughter board for [powering](####Power) the leds and providing the data through a CAT5 cable.
-In theory, you should be able to connect a teensy octoboard to this without any issues since I've used the same circuit on the output from the Teensy.
+I made a custom circuit board for connecting everything up along with a daughter board for [powering](#Power) the leds and providing the data through a CAT5 cable.

 #### Processor
 A teensy 4.0 is the heart of the project, providing plenty of raw power to overcome my inefficient coding and push out LEDs while controling a UI.